By guest writer George Sallit

 Retail price: £3500 (approx 3960 euro)

-The DAC should be the most perfect of audio components
+The DAC should be the most perfect of audio components.
+It does a simple job of converting digital to analog.

 So one approach is to use the latest chips for the SPDiF receiver, the latest ESS Sabre chip for DAC duties and low noise opamps for the preamp/buffer.
 These components can be fed by a small power supply unit.
 Straightforward and the DAC will measure perfectly.
 As it is perfect then all the different DACs made this way will not only measure perfectly but they will all have a similar sound.
 And they do.
 They are all very competent.